hashicorp/consul-template/README.md

 {{.Key}} {{.Value}}{{end}}
 ```

-If the Consul instance had the correct structure at `service/redis` in the east-aws datacenter, the resulting template could look like:
+If the Consul instance had the correct structure at `service/redis` in the east-aws data center, the resulting template could look like:

 ```text
 minconns 2
 maxconns 12
 ```

-If you omit the datacenter attribute on `ls`, the local Consul datacenter will be queried.
+If you omit the data center attribute on `ls`, the local Consul data center will be queried.

 ##### `node`
 Query Consul for a single node in the catalog.